 The Story Behind the Current

 The Missoula Current launched in 2015 as a digital news journal.
-It was founded on the belief that local news matters and that the greater Missoula region needed more reporting, more perspectives and more journalistic competition.
+It was founded on the belief that local news matters and the greater Missoula region needed more reporting, more perspectives and more journalistic competition.

 To fund the Missoula Current and is related publications, including Montana Today and Missoula Business Weekly, we rely on the support of our advertising sponsors and donations from readers.
 If you’re interested in partnering with the Missoula Current, contact our Director of Development at email@example.com or 406-493-6296.